-Tina Cheuk is currently a second year doctoral student at the Graduate School of Education at Stanford with an interest area in science education and literacy development.
+Tina Cheuk is a doctoral candidate at the Graduate School of Education at Stanford researching disciplinary literacy in science.
 She was formerly the Project Manager for this initiative and continues to support this work as a Research Assistant.
 She earned a B.S. in Chemistry and Biochemistry from the University of Chicago and an M.A. in Education from Stanford University.
 She is a Teach for America (TFA) alumna with experience both as a teacher and school leader through Knowledge Is Power Program (KIPP) schools.
 She is also a returned Peace Corps science education volunteer in Ghana, West Africa.
 Her most recent role was directing the mathematics and science research, development, and designing efforts at Strategic Education Research Partnership (SERP) in San Francisco Unified School District.

 Pía Castilleja earned a BA and a Masters of International Affairs from Columbia University and is currently working on the PhD program in Educational Linguistics at Stanford.
 She has worked extensively with teachers of English Language learners in the US and has worked in various educational initiatives in Latin America.
 She is a research assistant on this initiative.